ue22-p24/backend-flask-chatapp-steps/step.md

-# new messages notified on the socketio channel
+# display incoming messages in the frontend